AdvSV/AdvSV.github.io/README.md

 initial step, we focused on the over-the-air attack.
 An over-the-air adversarial attack involves a perturbation generation algorithm, a loudspeaker, a microphone, and an acoustic environment.
 The variations in the recording configurations make it very challenging to reproduce previous research.
 The AdvSV dataset is constructed using the Voxceleb1
 Verification test set as its foundation.
 This dataset employs representative ASV models subjected to adversarial attacks and records adversarial samples to simulate over-the-air attack settings.
 The scope of the dataset can be easily extended to include more types of adversarial attacks.
-The dataset will be released to the public under the CC-BY license.
+The dataset will be released to the public under the CC BY-SA 4.0 license.
 In addition, we also provide a detection baseline for reproducible research.

 ## Key Info